dkucz/dkucz.github.io/README.md

 - **Algorithm Design**: Enhanced my skills in algorithm design and procedural generation.
 - **Project Collaboration**: Worked collaboratively in a team, contributing to various stages of game development, from ideation to implementation.
 ##### Confidentiality Note
-- Due to my confedentiality agreement with New Exception Games, I am unable share specific source code or detailed insight into the development process.
+- Due to my confidentiality agreement with New Exception Games, I am unable to share specific source code or detailed insight into the development process.

 #### Design Researcher at UofT Innovation Hub (September 2023 - Present)